lignum-vitae/goombay/docs/CONTRIBUTING.md

 ```nginx
 git push -f origin feature-name
 ```
-#### 11. Open a Pull Request (PR) from your branch to the main branch of the original Goombay repository.
+#### 11. Open a Pull Request (PR) from your branch to the develop branch of the original Goombay repository.
 - You may need to click the `compare across forks` link under the `Compare changes` header that populates when you click `New pull request` to see your local repo fork.